 Share Smoked Brisket with Friends and Family

-Once the brisket reaches temperature, pull it off to rest for 1 hour.
-We like to place it in on the counter or in an empty oven to rest as this will prevent the brisket from cooling too quickly.
-Wrap the brisket in a towel and place inside an empty cooler if you plan on serving it a couple hours later.
+Once the brisket reaches temperature, pull it off to rest for 1 hour at room temperature.
+We like to place it on the counter or in an empty oven to rest as this will prevent the brisket from cooling too quickly.

 Now, let’s slice into this Mesquite Peppercorn Lager Smoked Brisket and get the party started!
 As always when slicing, make sure it’s against the grain.
-You’d hate to go to all this work only to lose it’s tenderness while crossing the finish line.
-Slice the brisket between the point and the flat for starters.
-You can slice the flat by going horizontally, but you will need to rotate the point 90 degrees before cutting.
-Once it is all sliced up, serve and enjoy!
-Make sure to tune in for some leftover brisket recipes too!
+You’d hate to go to all this work only to lose its tenderness while crossing the finish line.

 - 1 Whole Packer Brisket between 11-12 lbs